Feeling good during pregnancy – listen to your body

 - Every step counts.

-Breaks to sedentary behaviour
+Breaks to prolonged sitting and other stationary behaviour

 - Breaks improve blood circulation, activate muscles and reduce strain on your body.